swissspidy/preferred-languages/readme.txt

 = 1.8.0 =

-This release contains various smaller bugfixes, as well as improved compatibility with other plugins such as WPML.
+This release contains various smaller bugfixes, Site Health integration, as well as improved compatibility with other plugins such as WPML.

 = 1.7.1 =